 Since the global variables exist in memory throughout the lifetime of a program’s execution, their memory address is allocated during assembly time by the assembler.
 The assembler knows the exact location of the global variable’s memory address during assembly time.

-In case of local variables, the assembler has no idea about the address of the variable as it’s address is allocated during runtime in the stack as and when the function in which it is declared is executed.
+In case of local variables, the assembler has no idea about the address of the variable as the address is allocated during run-time in the stack as and when the function in which it is declared is executed.